-So no vanilla extract here – but guess what, turns out this vegan almond cake doesn’t even need it.
+So no vanilla extract here – but guess what, turns out this vegan gluten free almond cake doesn’t even need it.
 I normally add vanilla extract to all my baking and sweet treats, but you know what, I’m going to start holding off.
 Let the other flavors shine.

-Now the most exciting part of this vegan almond cake recipe is of course the egg replacement!
+Now the most exciting part of this vegan gluten free almond cake recipe is of course the egg replacement!
 A chia or flax egg would not do in this recipe – I needed fluffy vegan egg whites to get this cake to work.

 Tell me you’ve heard of aquafaba.
 No?

 Expect to be amazed.